johnmdrake1/proj10-Final/README.md

 Repository: https://github.com/johnmdrake1/proj10-final

 NOTE: Most of the most important commits in terms of my project functionality were made today, Friday December 8th.
 I submitted credentials.ini on Canvas this morning, but made most of my commits after then.
+Little functionality was available for the versions on github prior to Friday, but the project is significantly more complete now.

+Main error at this point is (bad time) showing up sometimes.
+I am pretty sure that it wasn't doing this as frequently a couple commits ago, but can't think of anything I have changed that may have caused this.
+Looking at my db entries on the mlab dashboard, it looks like parts of the date strings may be getting cut off some times, but not every time.

 Description: A meeting planning application that features seperate routes and interfaces for meeting planner and meeting attendee.
 Information